pjirayu/STOS/README.md

 - 2022/08/14 - Pre-release of the batch training in adaptation task.
 - 2022/08/26 - Apache License 2.0 is included in this resource repository
 - 2023/02/16 - Article pre-released (Early access)
+- 2023/12/17 - Minor fixes and update information